jeffreysorgen/golf-club-sensors/activity.md

 #### For battery-only:

-**Any time "serial" shows up in the sketch, comment it out.**
+**Any time "serial" shows up in the code, comment it out.**
 After being untethered from the computer, the device was still using the serial port which is now disconnected.
-So this one change will allow the device to function the same way in nRF Connect that it did before.
+So this one change will allow the device to function in nRF Connect the same way as it did before.
-Knowing this, we can continue to include the Serial Monitor now, and remove those lines of code to test on battery-only.
+Development can continue to include the Serial Monitor, but then would remove those lines of code to test on battery-only.